Dynamic Local Average Treatment Effects in Time Series

 \section{Empirical Evidence on LATE of Monetary Policy}

 We illustrate our methods by revisiting the identification of monetary policy effects in the framework of \citet{nakamura/steinsson:2018}, introduced in Section \ref{Section: Application: Money Neutrality}.
 They use a bivariate model \eqref{Eq.
 (1) NS and RS, Outcome variable} to estimate the causal effect of $\widetilde{D}_{t}$ on $\widetilde{Y}_{t}$, employing both event-study and heteroskedasticity-based identification approaches.
-The dependent variable is the daily change in instantaneous U.S. Treasury forward rates.
-For the policy news $\widetilde{D}_{t}$ they use three variables: the daily change in nominal 2-Year Treasury yields, and the 30-minute or 1-day change in a ``policy news'' series\textemdash constructed as the first principal component of the unanticipated 30-minute changes in five selected interest rates.
+The dependent variable $\widetilde{Y}_{t}$ is either the nominal or real 2-Year instantaneous Treasury forward rate and the policy variable is either the daily change in nominal 2-Year Treasury yields or the 30-minute change in a ``policy news'' series constructed as the first principal component of the unanticipated 30-minute changes in five selected interest rates.
 Heteroskedasticity-based identification assumes the variance of the monetary shock rises on FOMC announcement days, while the variance of other shocks remains constant {[}cf. eq. \eqref{Eq.
 Vol_P >Vol_C}{]}.
-FOMC dates define the policy sample $\mathbf{P}$, and analogous non-FOMC dates define the control sample $\mathbf{C}.$ We consider specifications where $\widetilde{D}_{t}$ is either the 30-minute policy news series or 1-day change in Treasury yields, and $\widetilde{Y}_{t}$ is either the nominal or real 2-Year instantaneous Treasury forward rate.
-Nakamura and Steinsson's instrument for $\widetilde{D}_{t}^{2}$ is defined as $Z_{t}=\mathbf{1}\left\{ t\in\mathbf{P}\right\} $, corresponding to the model in Section \ref{Section: Application: Money Neutrality}.
+FOMC dates define the policy sample $\mathbf{P}$, and analogous non-FOMC dates define the control sample $\mathbf{C}.$ Nakamura and Steinsson's instrument for $\widetilde{D}_{t}^{2}$ is defined as $Z_{t}=\mathbf{1}\left\{ t\in\mathbf{P}\right\} $, corresponding to the model in Section \ref{Section: Application: Money Neutrality}.
 We focus on the same period: January 1, 2004, to March 19, 2014.

 \citet{lewis:2020} recently analyzes this problem by developing a first-stage $F$-test for weak identification.
 He finds that weak identification is not rejected when $\widetilde{D}_{t}$ is the 1-day change in nominal 2-Year Treasury yields, but is strongly rejected when $\widetilde{D}_{t}$ is the 30-minute policy news series.
 This supports \citeauthor{nakamura/steinsson:2018}'s \citeyearpar{nakamura/steinsson:2018} observation that the daily policy variable may suffer from weaker identification.
 Unlike \citet{nakamura/steinsson:2018}, \citet{lewis:2020} estimates the model using GMM and does not impose the assumption that the non-monetary policy shock $\eta_{t}$ has equal variance across the treatment and control samples.